-The Government of Canada's Anti-Crime Capacity Building Program (ACCBP), administered by the Department of Foreign Affairs and International Trade, works to enhance the capacity of government agencies, international organizations and non-governmental entities to prevent and respond to threats posed by transnational criminal activity throughout the Americas using a variety of bilateral and multilateral project-delivery mechanisms.
+The Government of Canada's Anti-Crime Capacity Building Program (ACCBP), administered by Global Affairs Canada, works to enhance the capacity of beneficiary states to prevent and respond to threats posed by transnational criminal activity throughout the Americas using a variety of bilateral and multilateral project-delivery mechanisms.
 The ACCBP supports projects to build capacity in key source and transit countries to combat human trafficking.

 Human Trafficking News Releases